Twilight Imperium New Players

 The end goal of TI4 is straightforward: The first player to 10 Victory Points wins.
 Don't let yourself get so caught up in growing your empire, accumulating wealth, conquering planets, etc., that you forget to focus on doing the things that score VP!

 So, how do you score VP?

 - There will always be Public Objectives (like "Own 2 unit upgrade technologies") that grant VP to anyone who accomplishes them.

 - The planet Mecatol Rex.
-The first person to claim it gets 1 VP.
-And each round if the person who currently controls it plays the "Imperial" Strategy Card, they get 1 VP.
+The first person to claim it gets 1 VP . . . and each round the person who currently controls it gets 1 VP if they play the "Imperial" Strategy Card.